ANBIMA Hosts FSB Delegation to Strengthen Brazil's Alignment with International Financial Standards

 To share

-Discussions highlight ANBIMA's unique self-regulation model, collaboration with the CVM, and proactive approaches to industry vulnerabilities
+Discussions highlighted ANBIMA's unique self-regulation model, collaboration with the CVM, and proactive approaches to industry vulnerabilities.

 In July, ANBIMA hosted a delegation from the Financial Stability Board (FSB), an international organization that promotes coordination and cooperation among financial authorities and regulators.
 The delegation, consisting of seven representatives from various countries, also met with market institutions and regulators to evaluate Brazil's regulatory practices and policies against international standards, focusing on investment funds—a process known as Peer Review.
 During the meeting with ANBIMA, four key topics were discussed: the association's role, existing agreements with the Securities and Exchange Commission of Brazil (CVM), relations with international regulators, and potential vulnerabilities within the industry.